COM8/proto-assignments/README.md

 ### ToDo:
 * Add a way to indicate for which file the package is in the  ```File-Creation``` and ```File-Transfer``` message
+* Add a way to continue after the server has received 90% of all packages

 ### Important:
 * UDP MTU
+* Don't create packages with a size of (bitsize mod 8) != 0.
+It makes it hard on the receiver side to interpret those!

 ### Changelog:
+* 29.04.2018 [Fabian] Added message description and ```Ping``` message
-* 26.04.2018 [Kilian] added Convention, added CRC and Hash,added ability to delete Files and Folders, minor optimisations
+* 26.04.2018 [Kilian] Added Convention, added CRC and Hash,added ability to delete Files and Folders, minor optimisations
 * 20.04.2018 [Fabian] Initial commit
 * 22.04.2018 [Fabian] Protocol

 ## Convention:
 * FID := Relative Path with File name (folder/file.txt)
-* Client ID := Identification each client can choose

 ## Protocol: